 Instructions for IPM Project Reports

-A. Send the report as a MS Word file to Janet Garlick.
+A. Send the report as both a MS Word and PDF file to Janet Garlick.

 B. Format your document as follows:

 - One-inch margins;

 - Times New Roman 12 point or similar font, single-spaced